spgreen/eduroam-freeradius-docker/README.md

 #####Note:

+* The following symbol "$" indicates code to be run inside the terminal
-* The following symbol ">#" indicates code to be run inside the terminal as an admin user (sudo, su, sudo -s, etc)
+* The following symbol ">#" indicates code to be run inside the terminal as a super user (sudo 'command', su, sudo -s)
 * The hashtag symbols "#" are comment lines with useful information